Manage user profile photos

 Image URL does not load

-Check publicHost, publicPort, and publicScheme in your server config match how clients reach the API server.
+Check that publicHost, publicPort, and publicScheme under apiServer in your server config match how apps reach the API server.

 Invalid image error